noritada/grib-rs/README.md

     * decode: data export as text and flat binary files
     * info: display of identification information
     * inspect: display of information mainly for development purpose such as template numbers
-    * list: display of parameters for each surface inside
+    * list: display of parameters for each layer inside

 ## Planned features